 “Yes, what does that have to do with anything?”

 “Well,” Alexander said, “Another interesting thing about dry ice is that it can be used to make rather loud explosions.
 The sort easily mistaken for a gun firing.
 You can get large thick brown bottles from a brewer’s shop.
-We found such glass on the roof and at the location where several gunshots were reported.
-It took you a while to find the right concentration so that the bottle wouldn’t explode until it fell, but then again, there is little that is impossible with trial and error.
+We found such glass on the roof and at a location where several gunshots were reported.
+It took you a while to find the right concentration so that the bottle wouldn’t explode until it fell.
+But you strike me a patient man, and there is little that is impossible with trial and error.
 You thought you were clever, doing it away from home, but that only makes it more suspicious when people spot you.
-Once up you created your little dry ice bomb, making sure to use the exact right amount, you stuck it in on a board sitting on a ledge with a candle on the other side and lit it.
-As the candle burned down eventually, it would be light enough for the board to fall off, breaking the pressurized bottle and giving you your alibi.
+Once up, you created your little dry ice bomb, making sure to use the exact right amount.
+You stuck it in on a board sitting on a ledge with a candle on the other side and lit it.
+As the candle burned down, it eventually became light enough for the board to fall off, breaking the pressurized bottle and giving you your alibi.
 The barricade both served to reduce suspicion on yourself as well as prevent anyone from checking immediately to see what had happened.
-Then you grabbed your cart from the hallway and loaded it back on your truck, going your merry little way.
+After doing all this, you grabbed your cart from the hallway and loaded it back on your truck.
+Going your merry little way confident in your crime and incapable of remorse.
 In a way, it is brilliant.
 People don’t normally notice or question service people.
 Still, you would be surprised at how many people remember things when you bring them up.
-Oh, and for the record, when people shoot themselves in the head, bullets go up, not down.”
-Alexander said it was his turn to smile.
+Oh, and for the record, people almost always use their dominant hand when shooting themselves.
+She was left-handed.
+Also, the bullets go up, not down.”
+It was his turn to smile.

 Peterson began cuffing Bon, “You’re under arrest,” leading him out of his own shop.

-“Oh, I’m sure they will show up, now that you know what to look for, anyway I wouldn’t worry too much, that sort of guy is too cocky to think the police could figure out their schemes without witnesses.
+“Oh, I’m sure they will show up, now that you know what to look for.
+Anyway, I wouldn’t worry too much.
+That sort of guy, now that he is sure he’s caught, will probably brag up a storm.”